YeII0/kiedybajki-web-part/README.md

 choosed by user on choosed sites.
 Notifications contains links to episodes and small cover picture which can be enlarge by click.

 ## How it works
-App core is web scrapper which looking for certain changes in html of certain pages which contains information about new episodes.
-When web scrapper finds new episodes notification about them will be sended to users which subscribe notification about given titles on choosed sites.
-Notification are maked by using Discord API feature calles webhook.
+The app core is web scraper which looking for certain changes in html of certain pages which contains information about new episodes.
+When web scraper finds new episodes notification about them will be sent to users which subscribe notification about given titles on choosed sites.
+Notification are made by using Discord API feature called webhook.

 ## Tech stack